jbuerkle/WoWsRibbonBingo/README.md

 Each of these categories has an equal chance to occur (25%).
 A perfectly equal distribution is **always** guaranteed on every level, which means the chance for any particular combination to be picked is 12.5%.
 The main deciding factor is the number picked by the streamer.
+Note that all possible ship restrictions are put into a random order every time a streamer has picked a number, which means the result of a given number will never be predictable.

 ## Hall of Fame